 When you see the snow – GO!
 When you see snow in Atlanta, you have to take advantage of it right away.
 Don’t wait for it to warm up before going out to play or it may be all gone.
 Whatever you are doing can wait – play now.

 Keep a Plastic Sled in Reserve.
 Snow in Atlanta is never deep enough for a runner sled or a heavy toboggan.
 Your best bet is a plastic sled or toboggan Go ahead and get one before the snow hits.
 By the time you find an Ace Hardware that still has the sleds, the snow will be gone.
 Plan ahead and keep at least one in reserve.

 Make a snow cone.
 While it’s still fresh, put a little snow in a cup and add some Kool-Aid or other Sweet Syrup for a winter treat.
 This probably goes without saying, but since Georgia kids rarely see the white stuff, they may not realize what their Northern counterparts have just known since birth — don’t eat the yellow snow!
 Yellow Snow = Yuck.

 Stay Close to Home.
-Atlantans are notorious bad drivers on a good sunny summer day.
+Atlantans are notoriously bad drivers on a good sunny summer day.
 When we have snow in Atlanta with black ice, they completely lose it.
 Best to avoid the roadways all together – and head out to the sledding hill or make a snowman in the front yard.

 Run to the Grocery.
 Don’t think you’re above fighting your neighbor for the last loaf of bread or the last gallon of milk.
 It doesn’t snow often but when it does, the snow and ice can keep you indoors for days.
 The only thing worse than getting snowed in is getting snowed in without enough food.
 (Don’t forget the drinks!)